KWSNick/ScouseDaxie/README.md

 ### Skeleton

+A modern site must be responsive across multiple device sizes as consumers digest content in a vairety of methods in a multitude of locations.

+As the site is intended for casual and leisure use it is also likely that the content will be first encountered on a mobile device.

+It is therefore prudent to utilise a mobile first approach and Bootstrap provides such a framework that is also highly responsive.
+Bootstrap was used to achieve the skeleton objectives towards the identified users.

+Wireframes were constructed in Basamiq Wireframe 4 in order to provide a design brief for the project, maximise coding productivity and minimise mission creep.

+In some instances the wireframe plan was deviated from in order to achieve a better asthetic and user experience not forseen in the wireframe design phase.

+[Post Production Wireframe Analysis](#.pdf) provides an overview of the planned wireframes and deviations found in the final product if applicable.

 ### Surface

 Where possible the use of absolute units has been avoided in preference for relative units.
 This is to ensure maximum site responsiveness.